cloudpro-dev/cake-manager/README.md

 ## Continuous Integration

-Given the use of GitHub for SCM and authentication, the use of [GitHub Actions workflows](https://docs.github.com/en/actions) to provide Continuous Integration (CI) functions was an obvious choice.
+Given the use of GitHub for SCM and authentication, the use of [GitHub Actions](https://docs.github.com/en/actions) to provide Continuous Integration (CI) functions was an obvious choice.

 The requirements do not mention Continuous Deployment (CD) but a public Docker Hub image can be used as an input into any deployment process.